 This is always recommended by grandparents.
 Placing the curved part of the loaf on the table brings bad luck.

-Various very ancient superstitions are linked to the bed.
-One of these is not to make the bed in three, as it is means the death of the youngest person.
+Various very ancient superstitions are linked to a bed.
+One of these is not to make a bed in three, as it means the death of the youngest person.
 In fact, this superstition arose from the desire to save manpower.
 Another well-known belief is that of not sleeping with your feet facing the door, as it is recognized as a position for carrying away the dead.

-Getting off the left side of the bed would also not be recommended, as it is considered the side of Satan.
-Even placing objects such as a hat or shoes on the bed is not a good omen.
+Getting off the left side of a bed would also not be recommended, as it is considered the side of Satan.
+Even placing objects such as a hat or shoes on a bed is not a good omen.

-In fact, according to popular superstitions, putting a hat on the bed would imply an omen of death in the family, as this was an accessory that was placed on the bed during extreme anointing, as well as shoes that would come into contact with the bed only at the point of death.
+In fact, according to popular superstitions, putting a hat on the bed would imply an omen of death in the family, as this was an accessory that was placed on a bed during extreme anointing, as well as shoes that would come into contact with a bed only at the point of death.

 Salt at the table

 Salt was once a symbol of friendship, to the point that a bowl of salt was placed in front of guests.
 It seems that one day a guest inadvertently dropped the bowl on the table, arousing the ire of the landlord who unsheathed his sword and killed the poor man.